ansys/pydynamicreporting/doc/source/userguide/index.rst

    ret = adr_service.connect(url="http://localhost:8010", session=session_guid)

-Now that you are connected to the session, you can query its items:
+Once you are connected to the session, you can query its items:

 .. code:: python